yuchenlin/rebiber/README.md

 - **Author-overlap guard.** A title-only match is not enough when the candidate official record looks like a different paper.
 Rebiber will not replace a "Deep Learning" book or *Nature* article with an unrelated KDD talk that happens to share a short/generic title.
 Use `--no-check-authors` only if you want the old title-only behavior.
 Empty or missing authors on either side is **not** treated as a match (fail-closed), so editor-only front-matter such as a "Preface" will not replace a paper by that title.
 Trailing `et al.` / `and others` is stripped before last-name compare.
 - **Digit-preserving title keys.** Lookup first tries a key that keeps digits (`16x16` ≠ `32x32`) and falls back to the letters-only key used by older dumps.
+- **Opt-in live DBLP fallback.** With `--live-lookup`, a local miss does one DBLP title search (max 5 hits).
+A hit is applied only when the title key matches (digit key, then letters-only) **and** authors overlap.
+The user's cite key is kept.
+If the input was an arXiv preprint and the official record has no `eprint`, the input arXiv id is copied onto the published entry.
+Network failures do not crash the run.
+Default remains offline.
 - **Unclosed braces.** A leftover buffer at end-of-file is kept with a warning instead of being dropped.
 - **ArXiv official fields.** Unofficial arXiv preprints are rewritten with standard fields (`eprint`, `archivePrefix`, `primaryClass`) instead of a free-form `journal = {arXiv preprint ...}` string.
 - **Published papers stay published.** Rebiber will not rewrite an already-published entry just because the abstract (or another field) mentions arXiv.